epw/consensus/consensus.md

 In any case, the character’s core self doesn’t change, so by default they keep their name, looks, Anchors, stats, and any moves that seem particularly iconic.
 That being said, this is a great time to shake anything up if it seems like it might make sense.
 Perhaps the character switches one of their anchors, and explains how that happens in the world, or changes the general look of their eyes or aura.

 If you take this advancement, you'll negotiate with the table about what aspects of the old playbook transfer over to the new one.
 Generally we advise that you should be able to keep one move from your old playbook that was particularly iconic to the way you played them.
 We advise that you pick a Paradigm from the new playbook, but perhaps keep elements of your old paradigm if they make a lot of sense to stick around after such a big change.
 For Gear, the easiest thing to do is either keep your old playbook gear, or take the gear from the new playbook, but the table can talk about it if some things make sense to transfer over, and you also want some of the gear the new playbook offers.

+Note that this is the main way to change your Opposed aspects!
+It can represent your character synthesizing their lessons and experiences and being able to do things that were completely impossible for them to conceive of before.
+The new Opposed should be kept in mind to reflect what limitations do still exist.

 #### Start a second character